fakenos/fakenos/docs/creating_nos_plugin.md

 1. Refer to name attribute defined in `path/to/my_nos.py` file
 2. Supply absolute or relative path to YAML file with NOS definition

-## Create NOS plugin from FakeNOS Nos class
+## Create NOS plugin from Nos class

 FakeNOS package comes with base Nos class that can be used to create NOS plugins to register them with FakeNOS instance.